razerx100/razerx100/README.md

 I want to own a Shiba and a British Shorthair.
 I really love learning about history.
 While still on that topic,
-I consider myself a self proclaimed linguistic and polyglot xD.
+I consider myself a language enthusiast.
 I love learning new human languages as well as their culture.
 I can express myself in Bengali and English.
 But I am not very good at talking to other people.